 Chandogya Upanishad 621, for example, says, “My dear child, there is only one reality of Pure Being.
 One alone, without a second.”
 There are many, many, many such texts.
 Notice what it means is then.
 Ultimately speaking, in reality right now, right here, not in some future, not in some utopia or heaven, but right here, right now, it is always the truth that we are all not only just equal, we are, ultimately speaking, one reality.
 There’s absolute oneness in all living beings.
 You don’t have to be a Hindu for that.
 You don’t have to be a man or a woman.
-Whatever your gender, whatever your caste or community, whatever your religion, whatever your species, you don’t even have to be a living thing for that.
+Whatever your gender, whatever your community or background, whatever your religion, whatever your species, you don’t even have to be a living thing for that.
 Any entity in the universe is in reality.
 That one absolute reality.

 There is also a lot of logical argumentation about it.
 For example, one question would be, if clearly there is tremendous diversity, how do you see it’s all one?
 The reasoning goes like this — these are examples from the Upanishads.
 You might have a variety of ornaments and they’re golden ornaments.
 They are literally the same substance, gold.
 There are a variety of iron implements, a nail cutter, or maybe a hammer or something like that.
 But they’re all iron.
 So in that sense, the reality of all of them is one, they’re different only in name, form, and function.
 So if you say it works for gold, or it works for iron and implements, or it works for water and waves, but what is it in this reality?
 And if you knew that, you would be enlightened, of course.
 But I can let you into the secret.
 The reality here is Existence itself, or Consciousness itself.
 Pure Being, Pure Consciousness.
 And there are a lot of intricate arguments in Advaita Vedanta, which have been attacked by its opponents within Hinduism or from Buddhist perspectives.
 Over a thousand years of dialectics, there’s a lot of reasoning behind it.